• Next page

 Exemptions

-The DTA acknowledge that some agencies may be unable to meet one or more of the criteria set out by the Inclusion Standard due to a range of circumstances.
+The DTA acknowledges that some agencies may be unable to meet one or more of the criteria set out by the Access Standard due to a range of circumstances.

 Further information can be found in the Compliance, reporting and exemption guide.